cfwheels/cfwheels/guides/introduction/getting-started/beginner-tutorial-hello-world.md

 Let's remedy the situation and create a view file.
 View files are simple CFML\
 pages that handle the output of our application.
 In most cases, views will\
-return HTML code to the brower.
+return HTML code to the browser.
 By default, the view files will have the same\
 name as our controller actions and will be grouped into a directory under the\
 view directory.
 This new directory will have the same name as our controller.